osbornej-tech/MechaCar_Statistical_Analysis/README.md

 include pictures, interpret t-test results

 ## Study Design: MechaCar vs Competition
+According to the Linear Regression Model Summary that assess the mechanics of the cars in the data set, the fields vehicle_legnth and ground clearance were statistically significant as the p value was less than .05.

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency,